Harlemz1stLad3/Sprint-Challenge-Applied-Javascript/README.md

 * [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.

+Couldn't take it that far just yet, I spent awhile trying to write the code for the assignments that are required.
+Going to keep working at the carousel during the week.

 * [ ] Create an 'infinite loop' carousel.
 In which as long as you click on an arrow, the array of images will loop over itself.

+I plan on executing the carousel during the week when I take in alittle more insight to this Unit.

 * [ ] If you have finished the above, research `data attributes`.
 Implement data attributes within your tabs as well as your cards.
 Give the tabs functionality so that when they are clicked they filter the cards to only display the cards that contain that topic.

+Haven't quite finished up on the carousel as of today.